 Having a well-designed flyer is essential for running a successful campaign.
 Although it is not the only important element, customers are less likely to even read your message if the design is not done right.
-This is why we are sharing with you some of the flyer design ideas we think will help you make your campaign impactful.
+This is why we are sharing with you some of the flyer design ideas we think will help you make your campaign impactful and relevant.

 Although flyers are usually distributed by hand, there are situations when they can be enclosed in an envelope and mailed.
 In these situations, they are usually printed on thicker paper to make them more durable.
 This is a case when a flyer contains information that can be referred to more than once, such as instructions or product specifications.